ctSkennerton/crass/README.md

 are installed for compilation.
 Optionally you can also install the [Graphviz package](www.graphviz.org) for rendering graphs.

+WARNING: Do not install the binary distribution of Xerces from their website, it is broken and looks for other shared libraries in specific places.
+Install xerces from source or using a package manager for you system.

 With all this in mind to perform the installation:

 download the source files from git.